hackclub/some-assembly-required/guide/writing-code/instructions.md

 A conditional is something that relies on a condition being met to execute it.

-_Note: Check out http://unixwiz.net/techtips/x86-jumps.html for a list of conditional jumps for X86 Intel._
+Check out http://unixwiz.net/techtips/x86-jumps.html for a list of conditional jumps for X86 Intel.

 #### Label